 The York River system is home to a diversity of fish species, some are year-round residents and others use the river during a particular season or life stage (Hewitt et al., 2009).
 More than 130 species of fish have been observed in the York.
 These species include top predators such as sharks, as well as plankton feeders such as bay anchovies.
 The diversity represented by fish fauna includes members of the shad and herring family, drums, flatfishes, temperate basses, catfishes, sharks, skates, rays, and numerous smaller fishes that serve as forage such as bay anchovy, Atlantic menhaden, and killifish.
 Historically, fisheries for blue crabs, American shad, striped bass, and Atlantic sturgeon thrived in the Chesapeake Bay region but in recent times, and with the exception of striped bass, these fisheries have declined (Hewitt et al., 2009).
 Fishes in the York have varying life history patterns, from fast growing species such as alewife, to slow growing, late maturing species such as Atlantic sturgeon.
 The young of many species use the York River system as a nursery area and depend on the high productivity of this estuary for conferring fast growth and high survival during the first year of life.
-However, areas of SAV are needed for settlement and protection, but Timberneck Creek had no submerged aquatic vegetation (SAV) within the proposed channel (SAV, 2020) between 2014 and 2019.
+However, areas of SAV are needed for settlement and protection, but Aberdeen Creek has no submerged aquatic vegetation (SAV) within the proposed channel (SAV, 2020) between 2014 and 2019.

 Blue crabs are important fisheries in the York and are especially abundant in its shallow areas.
 Crabs enter a state of low to no activity in the winter, and they often bury in muddy sediments in deeper water during this period (Hewitt et al., 2009).
-Habitat alterations that result in loss of water quality or quantity may decrease recruitment of young fishes through direct effects on young-of-the-year fish survival, or through disruption of spawning activity (e.g., dam construction, and water withdrawals that affect salinity and flow).
-Though dredging Timberneck will impact the benthic environment, it may also allow an improvement in Creek water quality with less constricted flows from creek to river.
-In particular, Timberneck Creek has restricted harvesting for shellfish due to water quality impairments (Figure 8).
-The area shown in red is completely restricted, and the area shown in green is seasonally condemned between April and October.
-By deepening the channel area, oxygen concentration in the channel may be higher because of the increase in flushing in the tidal cycle of the channel.
+Habitat alterations that result in a loss water quality or quantity may decrease recruitment of young fishes through direct effects on young-of-the-year fish survival, or through disruption of spawning activity (e.g., dam construction, and water withdrawals that affect salinity and flow).
+Though dredging Aberdeen Creek will impact the benthic environment, it may also allow an improvement in Creek water quality with less constricted flows from creek to river.
+In particular, Aberdeen Creek has restricted harvesting for shellfish due to water quality (Figure 8).

 Dredging impacts to fisheries is a concern that has been evaluated and researched by the Corps over the years.
 Motile forms of biota should be able to avoid the dredging operation; as such, most fish will not be impacted.
 The main potential impact is by entrainment of the species in the hydraulic dredging operation itself.
 The proposed project would result in the temporary destruction of marine habitat and the associated benthos in the channel.
 For oysters, larval stage impacts have been reported.
 However, after dredging, repopulation of benthic organisms within the dredging will begin quickly (Newell et al., 1998).
-In estuaries, communities are well adapted to rapid recolonization of deposits because they are typically subject to frequent natural disturbances.
+In estuaries, communities are well adapted to rapid recolonization of deposits because they are typically subjected to frequent natural disturbances.
 Rates of recovery vary from 6-8 months in estuarine muds, possibly 2-3 in sand and gravel habitats.

 Sometimes permitting agencies will invoke a time of year (TOY) restriction on dredging when these species are migrating and/or overwintering.
-In addition, deeper dredging projects at a site will limit the frequency and duration of impacts over time because additional cycles of dredging may not be needed.
+In addition, maximizing the dredge depth during the project will limit the frequency and duration of impacts over time because additional cycles of dredging may not be needed.
 In general, this project will not cause long-term adverse effects on the surrounding ecosystem.
 Any effects on the environment should be minimal and be offset by the project benefits of maintaining safe navigation and commerce.